a37tam/a37tam/README.md

 # Hello 👋

 My name is **Alan Tam**.
-I am a Computer Science student at the University of Waterloo.
+I am a 3rd year Computer Science student at the University of Waterloo.

 <code>[Email](mailto:a37tam@uwaterloo.ca)</code> | <code>[LinkedIn](https://www.linkedin.com/in/a37tam/)</code>